It\^o Stochastic differentials: Financial applications

-Note that for a diffusion market as in (\ref{eq: diffusion market dynamics}), this definition coincides with the one of $\text{AMPR}_t$ found in \cite{armstrong2018classifying}.
-Our definition generalises this one and provides a financial motivation to the definition in terms of instantaneous portfolios.
+\end{definition} For a diffusion market as in (\ref{eq: diffusion market dynamics}), this definition coincides with the one of $\text{AMPR}_t$ found in \cite{armstrong2018classifying}.
+Our definition generalises it and provides a financial motivation to the definition in terms of instantaneous portfolios. \begin{corollary}